chef/chef-web-docs/chef_master/source/knife_data_bag.rst

 **View a list of data bags**

 ..
-To view a list of data bags on the Chef server, enter:
+To view a list of data bags on the Chef Infra Server, enter:

 .. code-block:: bash